memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 <img src={require('../../../data/memgraph_lab_query_modules.png').default} className={"imgBorder"}/>

 :::info
-If you need an additional Python library that is not already installed with Memgraph, check out our [guide on how to install it](/memgraph/how-to-guides/query-modules#how-to-install-external-python-libraries).
+If you need an additional Python library not included with Memgraph, check out [the guide on how to install it](/memgraph/how-to-guides/query-modules#how-to-install-external-python-libraries).
 :::